Join Anna Maria’s

 Newsletter

 Prepare a saucepan full of water, and bring it to a simmer for eventual use during the preparation.
-In a stockpot, put 7 cups (1600 cc) water and salt and turn heat to medium.
-Bring the water to a boil and when the water starts simmering, add the corn flour a little at a time, stirring continuously with a whisk or a wooden spoon, to prevent the polenta from clotting.
+Put 7 cups (1600 cc) of water and salt in a pot and turn heat to medium.
+Bring the water to a boil and when the water starts simmering, add the corn flour a little at a time, stirring continuously with a whisk or a wooden spoon to prevent the polenta from clotting.

 7 cups (1600 cc) water